BenjWolf/LKrandomizer/README.md

 * LKII card changes: Replaces stone cost, attack power, etc. to match the card stats of Lost Kingdoms II.
 Some cards are buffed, others are nerfed.
 Wraith, Flayer Spawn, Lycanthrope, Birdman, Archer Tree, Blood Bush are now weapon cards.
 Read [here](https://github.com/BenjWolf/LKrandomizer/blob/master/lk2cardChanges.txt) for the full list of changes.
 * LKII enemy changes: Replaces HP, defense, attack power to match the enemy stats of Lost Kingdoms II.
 In general, enemies will do more damage.
 Read [here](https://github.com/BenjWolf/LKrandomizer/blob/master/lk2enemyChanges.txt) for the full list of changes.

+### Randomization Style

+Full Random:
+* Each card has same chance of being picked.
+For example, a chest in the first level is equally likely to be a Hobgoblin or God of Destruction.
+Unlike previous versions, it is now possible to get 12 unique cards in the starting deck.

+Balanced:
+* The cards are grouped into 4 levels of rareness (determined in-game).
+When randomizing card pick-ups, the randomizer looks up what card you get in the original game and chooses a random card of the same rarity.
+For instance, if a chest gives you a Dragon Knight in the original game, it will be a random level 2 rareness card after randomization.
+* Starting deck: Keeps original card distribution pattern (3x 3x 1x 1x 2x 1x 1x) and has a select list of cards to choose for each slot, trying to remain close to the utility of the original deck.
+  3x of (lizardman, red lizard, mummy, orc, or ghoul) 3x of (skeleton, hobgoblin, or man trap)
+  1x of (fairy, rheebus)
+  1x of (fire golem, lycanthrope, elephant, or chimera) 2x of (dark raven, scythe beast, or flying ray)
+  1x of (wraith, giant crab, birdman, or venus spider) 1x of (ghost armor, basilisk, dragonoid, dragon knight, or great demon)

 ## F.A.Q.

 * Will the same seed but different options have the same cards?